 – When an SEI NAL unit contains a scalable-nested buffering period SEI message, a scalable-nested picture timing SEI message, or a scalable-nested decoding unit information SEI message, the SEI NAL unit shall not contain any other SEI message with payloadType not equal to 0 (buffering period), 1 (picture timing), 130 (decoding unit information) or 133 (scalable nesting).

-The following applies on the applicable layers (in the context of an OLS or generally) of non-scalable-nested SEI messages:
+The following applies on the applicable OLSs or layers of non-scalable-nested SEI messages:

-– For a non-scalable-nested SEI message, when payloadType is equal to 0 (buffering period), 1 (picture timing), or 130 (decoding unit information), the non-scalable-nested SEI message applies only to the lowest layer in the context of the 0-th OLS.
+– For a non-scalable-nested SEI message, when payloadType is equal to 0 (buffering period), 1 (picture timing), or 130 (decoding unit information), the non-scalable-nested SEI message applies only to the 0-th OLS.

 – For a non-scalable-nested SEI message, when payloadType is equal to any value among VclAssociatedSeiList, the non-scalable-nested SEI message applies only to the layer for which the VCL NAL units have nuh_layer_id equal to the nuh_layer_id of the SEI NAL unit containing the SEI message.